SchmuckerDaniel/UnityCryptomatte/README.md

 an external .json file, since it is currently not possible to write metadata directly into the .exr headers while rendering in Unity.

+IMPORTANT - This tool was developed for a short film in 2019-2020 and has not been updated since.
+It worked well enough to use for a small project, but is in no way production ready or tested.
+Please feel free to use this as a starting point to created your own solution to render cryptomattes from Unity, as this is little more than a prototype.

 ---